 History of Portbou

 Even if it is a relatively small city, Portbou has a lot to offer.
 It was once a fishing village but was transformed and modernized in 1878 after the opening of an international railway station.
-Since then it has become a busy transportation hub.
+Since then it has become a busy transportation hub!

-Many refer to the bay of Portbou as a “natural amphitheatre,” with a beautiful pebbled beach that is still relatively unknown by the tourists.
+Many refer to the bay of Portbou as a “natural ampitheater”; with a beautiful pebbled beach that is still relatively unknown to tourists.
 It is a great choice when visiting Costa Brava and is far less crowded than other cities to the southeast of Portbou.
 Considering that it is a coastal town, there are some nice beaches on which to spend entire days relaxing.

-The main beach of the city, named Playa de Portbou, is – quite surprisingly – never too busy, even in the high season.
-There are also three other even less crowded beaches to choose from: Platja del Claper, Platja de les Fresses and Platja del Pi (which is a small beach and, along with Cala Bramat, especially popular for NUDE BATHERS).
-The water around Portbou is crystal clear and perfect for swimming or scuba diving.
+The main beach of the city, named Playa de Portbou, is – quite surprisingly – never too busy, even in the high season!
+There are also three other even less crowded beaches to choose from: Platja del Claper, Platja de les Fresses and Platja del Pi (which is a smaller beach and, along with Cala Bramat, especially popular for NUDE BATHERS).
+The waters around Portbou are crystal clear and perfect for swimming or scuba diving.

 Obviously, you will also have to pay a visit to the Walter Benjamin Memorial, created by Dani Karavan and inaugurated on May 1994.
 The monument is called “Passages” as it involves stairs reaching out to the sea to create a very cool impression of infinity.
 The monument has a quote by Benjamin in 5 different languages:

 How to get there